timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC04 - Adding a medicine**

-Guarantees: The new medicine will be added to the list of medicines.
+Guarantees: The new medicine will be added to the list of medicines only if the medicine do not exist in the system.

 **MSS**